 New Study Reveals Possible Cause of Alzheimer's Disease

-Scientists at the Duke University School of Medicine believe that they may have discovered a new cause to Alzheimer's disease and that it may be possible to battle it with drugs.
-Dr. Michael Williams provides his insight in an interview with WBAL TV.
+Scientists at the Duke University School of Medicine believe that they may have discovered a cause to Alzheimer's disease and that it may be possible to battle it with drugs.
+Dr. Michael Williams provides his insight in an interview with WBAL-TV.

 In this WBAL-AM "Know Your Health" radio clip, Dr. Williams discusses early diagnosis of dementia and other brain disorders.

-The Center for Memory & Behavioral Disorders is conveniently located in the Michel Mirowski Medical Office Building at 5051 Greenspring Avenue, Baltimore, Maryland.
+The Center for Memory & Behavioral Disorders is located in the Michel Mirowski Medical Office Building at 5051 Greenspring Ave., Baltimore.
 Ample parking is available, with easy access to the building.

-To schedule an evaluation by the healthcare providers at the Center for Memory & Behavioral Disorders, please call 410-601-1905.
+To schedule an evaluation by the Center for Memory & Behavioral Disorders, please call 410-601-1905.

 Center for Memory & Behavioral Disorders Specialists